 Filing the petition format

-[3] The designated representatives (or their representatives) must file a hard copy of the petition format with the Secretary of State for approval before the petition may be circulated.
+[3] A printer’s proof of the petition format must be filed with the Secretary of State for approval before the petition may be circulated.

 Filing the completed petition

-The designated representatives (or their representatives) must file the completed petition with the Secretary of State in accordance with section 1-40-108, C.R.S.
+The completed petition must be filed with the Secretary of State in accordance with section 1-40-108, C.R.S.

 Filing a list of circulators and notaries related to petition circulation